 Vienna — Ultravox (what can I say? it was the 80s)

 Fox On The Run — Sweet (I nearly pinched my scrotum off, hitting that high note in the harmony before the chorus)

 Lady Madonna — Beatles (we only did a few Beatles numbers, as I recall, but we liked playing this one the most)

 Listen To The Music — Doobie Brothers (one of the dozen or so songs we played from the beginning of the band till I left for the United States; we loved it, and so did our audiences)

 Only When You Leave — Spandau Ballet (another 80s song, but we loved it)

 December ’63 — Four Seasons (another song we played for ten years — people liked our rendition of this one so much, we sometimes played it twice in a gig)

 Couldn’t Get It Right — Climax Blues Band (soooo cool — and it was a Brit band, FFS)

 Happy Together — Turtles (except that we did the Mothers Of Invention version, as linked)

-For a few years, we had a girl singer: a 5’2″ little blonde thing named Jill, who wore the shortest miniskirts in the Western World and had a voice that could stop a Sherman tank.
+For a few years, we had a girl singer: a 5’2″ little blonde thing named Gillian, who wore the shortest miniskirts in the Western World and had a voice that could stop a Sherman tank.
 Next time I do this, I’ll feature some of her songs off the playlist.